 For any sectors required to conduct benchmark samples for a hardness-dependent metal, this permit includes 'hardness ranges' from which benchmark values are determined.
 To determine which hardness range to use, you must collect data on the hardness of your receiving water(s).
-Once the site-specific hardness data have been collected, the corresponding benchmark value for each metal is determined by comparing where the hardness data fall within hardness ranges, as shown in Table 1.
-You only need to determine hardness for your discharges into freshwater as the benchmark values for metals do not vary for discharges to saline waters.
+Once the site-specific hardness data has been collected, the corresponding benchmark value for each metal is determined by comparing where the hardness data fall within hardness ranges, as shown in Table 1.

 Table 1.
-Hardness Ranges to Be Used to Determine Benchmark Values for Cadmium, Copper, Lead, Nickel, Silver, and Zinc.
+Hardness Ranges to Be Used to Determine Benchmark Values for Cadmium,, Lead, Nickel,

+Silver, and Zinc.